Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.search(type, what[, ..., startend])

-    Searches for any song that contains *WHAT*.
+    Returns results of a search for any song that contains *WHAT*.
     Parameters have the same meaning as for find, except that search is not case sensitive.

 .. function:: MPDClient.searchadd(type, what[, ...])

     Searches for any song that contains *WHAT* in tag *TYPE* and adds them to current playlist.